-Australia, Canada, Colombia, United States and France are some of the countries that have incorporated the accounting system on the accrual basis, while countries like Indonesia, Israel and Finland follow a combination of both cash and accrual basis of accounting.
+Australia, Canada, Colombia, the United States, and France are some of the countries that have incorporated the accounting system on the accrual basis, while countries like Indonesia, Israel, and Finland follow a combination of both cash and accrual basis of accounting.

 In India, businesses follow the standards determined by Indian Accounting Standards.
 Uniform accounting principles assist in the comparison of the financial statement of entities.
-If accounting principles followed are same, then reader of financial statements can compare financial results of two entities.
+If accounting principles followed are the same, then readers of financial statements can compare the financial results of two entities.